ymnliu/MedTimer/README.md

 ./runCPE.sh
 ```

-In the menu of the CPE window, go to `"File"` -> `"Open CPE Descriptor"` and select `./desc/medtimedesc/collection_process_engine/MedTimeCPE.xml`.
+In the menu of the CPE window, go to `"File"` -> `"Open CPE Descriptor"` and select `./desc/medtimedesc/collection_process_engine/MedTaggerTimerCPE.xml`.
 You may change the `"Input Directory"` and `"Output Dir"` as needed.
-We suggest to use the default `FileCollectionReader` and `MedTimeWriter`.
+We suggest to use the default `FileCollectionReader` and `MedTaggerTimerWriter`.

 Implementation details can be found in  [project wiki](https://github.com/ymnliu/MedTimer2/wiki/For-developers).